msds25018-lab/IRTM-assignment-3/README.md

 assignment-3 of info

-UF8 encoding saved before preprocessing the articles csv
+Please perform UF8 encoding and save the articles csv before running codeif an error occurs related to the dataset

-'strong>' was removed

-spacy imported, terminal code to show how isntall

-the english model for spacy error, show terminal code to how to install
+Use the command below in the terminal to install the neccessary packages:

-tokenization performed

-added nomralization for lowercase

-stop word removal (nltk imported with 'stopword')

-lemmatization-stemming (porter stemmer used for steming)
+pip install pandas spacy nltk numpy pympler python -m spacy download en_core_web_sm